wareya/filli/readme.md

 Embeddable, header-only, not horribly slow, and configurable.
 The reference `.fil` file runner compiles down to ~38KB with `clang -Os -flto` etc. (Hello World compiles down to ~5KB with the same setup)

-Performance: depending on compiler flags, the microbenchmarks I've tested hove raroudn 100% the runtime of the Lua equivalent.
+Performance: depending on compiler flags, the microbenchmarks I've tested hover around 100% the runtime of the Lua equivalent.
 Lua is a very fast interpreter, so this means that Filli is pretty time-efficient.

 Filli is meant to be used with BDWGC (aka Boehm GC) or some similar interior-pointer-aware conservative GC; it intentionally leaks memory to avoid the cost (both runtime and code size) of refcounting.